McHarold404/TableGEN/README.md

   Stores scripts used to compute different **quantitative evaluation metrics** for generated tables.

 - **`model_inference/`**
-  Contains helper functions and scripts to **run inference** using trained LLM models.
+  Contains helper functions and scripts to **run inference** using LLM models.

 - **`model_outputs/`**
   Stores the **outputs of generated tables** for different models and configurations.